d-bl/GroundForge/Parameters.md

 For larger diagrams in the sense of more stitches, increase rows and columns in the parameters form.
 Warning With complex stitches and large numbers of rows and columns, your browser can get overwhelmed at step two or three.

-_Warning_ : With complex stitches and large numbers of rows and columns, your browser can get overwhelmed at step two or three.
+_Warning_ : With complex stitches and large numbers of rows and columns, your browser can get overwhelmed when showing the diagrams of step two or three.

 Footsides
 ---------